Tekcoder/OC_P7/readme.md

 	Come on, let's be serious for a second.
 Install Linux.

-* ON MAC :
+* ON MAC OS :

-	No different than Linux.
+	Refer to section about windows.